lukeb06/settlemyre-messenger/README.md

 	// This is already present and will create the tables. buildDatabase();

-	// This will create a new user with the given username and password.
+	// Create a new user with the given username and password.
 The password is hashed before being stored in the database.
 	Users.create('example_username', 'example_password');

-	// This will create a new user with the given username, password, and display name.
+	// Create a new user with the given username, password, and display name.
 	Users.create('example_user', 'test123', 'Example User');
 }
 ```